WWE Network: Switch to Endeavor and redesign

-Merger of U.S. service into Peacock, other streaming deals
+Global phase-out

 On January 25, 2021, WWE announced that NBCUniversal Television and Streaming had acquired the exclusive U.S. distribution rights to WWE Network, and that the service would be folded into the NBCUniversal-owned streaming service Peacock on March 18, 2021 (ahead of Fastlane and WrestleMania 37).
 Existing and future WWE Network content will be hosted by a branded channel within the Peacock service, with the full service included as part of the paid Peacock Premium tier (which features a wider array of television, film, and sports programming), and a selection of WWE Network content (including some of its original series such as The Bump and Raw Talk, and episodes of Total Divas and Total Bellas from NBCUniversal cable channel E!) available within its free tier.
 WWE committed to produce a "signature documentary" for the service annually beginning in 2022.

 After a transitional period, the standalone WWE Network ceased operations in the United States on April 4, 2021.
 To coincide with the introduction, Peacock announced plans to offer a four-month half-price promotion for new Premium subscribers.
 Not all content was available at launch, as the service's library was being audited to meet NBCUniversal standards and practices.
 WWE stated that the content migration would be completed by August 2021.
 This has included the removal of scenes/matches containing content inappropriate under current standards, with the most prominent example being a WrestleMania VI match where Roddy Piper painted half of his body black before facing African-American opponent Bad News Brown.

-This agreement did not initially affect the WWE Network service outside of the United States, which continues to be marketed as a standalone offering through either WWE or its local partners.
-However, in 2022 WWE began to reach additional agreements to merge WWE Network into streaming services in other territories; in January 2022, WWE partnered with Disney+ Hotstar in Indonesia.
-In September 2022, it reached a similar agreement with Australian streaming service Binge as an extension of an existing agreement with owner Foxtel.
-In October 2022, WWE announced that it would carry WWE Network programming on Disney+ in the Philippines upon the service's launch on November 17, covering pay-per-views and library content (rights to WWE weekly television programs are owned by Cignal and TAP Sports).
+This agreement did not initially affect the WWE Network service outside of the United States, which continued to be marketed as a standalone offering through either WWE or its local partners.
+However, in 2022, WWE began to reach additional agreements to merge WWE Network into streaming services in other territories, including Disney+ Hotstar in Indonesia, Binge in Australia (as an extension of WWE's existing media rights agreement in Australia with Foxtel, which also saw a Foxtel-run WWE linear channel added to its services), Disney+ in the Philippines, and Abema in Japan.